Ender108/Simonrim-Essentials/README.md

 # Installation
 1. Ensure [Visual C++ x64﻿](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/) is installed.
 If not, download it from the link, extract the archive, and run install_all.bat as admin.
 Restart your PC afterwards.
-2. Ensure you have a clean, unmodified copy of Skyrim Special Edition and the Skyrim Special Edition Creation Kit installed.
+2. Ensure you have a clean, unmodified copy of Skyrim Special Edition and the Skyrim Special Edition Creation Kit installed from Steam.
 It must installed outside of your Program Files folders (e.g. "C:\Steam\steamapps\common\Skyrim Special Edition")
 3. Download and install [Wabbajack](https://www.wabbajack.org/) anywhere outside of your Programs Files folders (e.g. "C:\Wabbajack").
 Run Wabbajack.exe.
 4. Click Settings in the bottom left, then click Log in next to Nexus Mods.
 Proceed to log in and authorize.
 5. Click Browse lists, make sure Non-featured is checked, and then search Simonrim Essentials.
 Click on the box and then click Download & Install.